cnabio/duffle/docs/100-CNAB.md

 - Container: An OSI container
 - Image: An OSI container image
 - Manifest.json: The CNAB file that enumerates the images that are compositionally part of this application
-- Parameters.json: The CNAB file that maps configurable params (incomming) to internal paramaters (such as references in a template file)
+- Parameters.json: The CNAB file that maps configurable params (incoming) to internal paramaters (such as references in a template file)